jvzonlab/OrganoidTracker/manuals/AUTOMATIC_TRACKING.md

 2. Obtain division scores.
 3. Obtain linking scores.
 4. Link the cells of different time points together
+5. Calculate error probabilities
-5. Manually correct all warnings
+6. Manually correct warnings
+7. OR Filter and do automated analysis

 The steps are described below.